1st-Gamesys-Java-Workshop/generics-exercises/README.md

 ## 4: Working with Generic Methods

-Given the Generic Box class in exercise #2, create a class BoxUtils with following methods:
+Given the Generic Box class in exercise #2, create the following methods in class BoxUtil:
-* equals - determines whether two boxes are equal by comparing their contents (field object);
+* equals() - determines whether two boxes are equal by comparing their contents (field object);
 returns `true` if two boxes are equal, `false` otherwise
-* clone - accepts a Box object as an argument and returns a new Box object with the same content (field object)
+* clone() - accepts a Box object as an argument and returns a new Box object with the same content (field object)